casper-network/docs-archive/part-a/01-abstract-consensus.md

 - take vertices to be all elements of $M$
 - take edges (= arrows) to be all pairs $m_1 →  m_2$ such that $m_2 \in m1.justifications$.

-Such a graph is always acyclic because a cycle in this graph would mean time-travelling is possible (i.e. we assume that listing a message as justification is only possible if this message was first created).
+Such a graph is always acyclic because a cycle in this graph would mean time-traveling is possible (i.e. we assume that listing a message as justification is only possible if this message was first created).

 We call any such structure **j-dag**.
 We generally assume that every validator maintains a (mutable) representation of **j-dag** reflecting the most up-to-date knowledge on the on-going consensus establishing process.
 Observe that **j-dag** may be equivalently seen as a POSET, because of the well known equivalence between transitively closed DAGs and POSETs.
 We frequently blur the distinction between DAG-based and POSET-based languages when talking about consensus.